Clinical Trial Proposal

 What would success look like?

-Success would mean the model-derived score shows meaningful convergence with observed function, highlights mismatched cases worth studying, and gives you data to recalibrate the system.
+Success would mean the model-derived score is useful for home self-monitoring, shows meaningful convergence with observed function, highlights mismatched cases worth studying, and gives you data to recalibrate the system.